rselbach/unico/README.md

 License
 -------

-Copyright 2011 The Unico Authors.
+Copyright 2011 The gplus2others Authors.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: